okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 #### Private key

 The private key method (`private_key_jwt`) uses a generated key, which includes a private key and a public key.
-The key is sent to the authorization server to obtain a token.
-The authorization server uses the public key to verify the request and return a token.
-The OAuth 2.0 inline hook request includes the token as a signed JWT.
+A JWT is generated using the private key and sent to the authorization server.
+The authorization server uses the public key to verify the JWT and returns an access token as a signed JWT.
+The OAuth 2.0 inline hook request includes the signed JWT.
 Your external service must verify the JWT to authenticate the inline hook call.

 ### HTTP header